 Applications are welcomed from individuals who regularly participate in football and who show a desire and willingness to develop their sporting performance.

-Students may also be able to access the DCCT Education and Football programme by studying at Level 2 or A-levels, depending on if the timetable fits in with training sessions and fixtures.
+Students may also be able to access the AoC Football Academy programme by studying at Level 2 or A-levels, depending on whether the timetable fits in with training sessions and fixtures.
 However, any GCSE resit requirements will take priority over your access to training.

 On successful completion of the course, students may wish to progress to the Foundation Degree in Sports Coaching at Derby College or to seek employment within the sport and leisure sector.